Why do my shrimp die after molting?

 The molting process is also closely linked to the shrimp’s water environment.
 Any drastic changes in water parameters, such as temperature, pH, or mineral content, can disrupt the molting process and cause stress to the shrimp, potentially leading to fatal complications.

-Therefore, providing a safeOpens in a new tab. and stable environment for your shrimps is crucial, especially during their molting period.
+Therefore, providing a safe and stable environment for your shrimps is crucial, especially during their molting period.
 This includes maintaining stable water parameters, providing ample hiding spots, and ensuring a balanced diet to support their health and growth.

 How does a lack of calcium affect shrimp after molting?